What Are Stickout, Electrode Extension and Contact-Tip-To-Work Distance?

 - Stickout: Another common term defined by the AWS, this refers to the end of the nozzle to where the wire melts off.
 The only time that electrode extension and stickout can be used interchangeably is when the contact tip is flush with the end of the nozzle.
 In instances where the contact tip is recessed, these two terms refer to different distances.

 - Contact-tip-to-work distance: While this is a commonly used industry term — even in many weld procedures — it’s not actually defined by AWS A3.0 Standard terms and definitions.
 The best time to measure contact-tip-to-work distance is when you’re preparing the weld or programming the robot, and you can take a physical measurement before you strike the arc.
-Once the arc is struck, arc length is measured by voltage, and electrode extension can be measured by resistance in the circuit or with sight.
+Once the arc is struck, measure arc length by voltage, and electrode extension by resistance in the circuit or with sight.
 When people use the term contact-tip-to-work distance, they often mean the sum of arc length and electrode extension.

-Maintaining consistent electrode extension during welding is critical because varying the extension can change your amperage, which can put you out of range of your welding specifications.
+Maintaining consistent electrode extension during welding is critical because varying the extension can change your amperage.
+This can put you out of range of your welding specifications.
 When that happens, you may be depositing a weld that’s less than sound.

-Too short of an electrode extension increases the amperage and brings you closer to the weld pool, which can cause premature damage to the contact tip and create burn-through from too much heat.
+Too short of an electrode extension increases the amperage and brings you closer to the weld pool.
+This can cause premature damage to the contact tip and create burn-through from too much heat.
 Too much extension lowers the amperage and can result in poor penetration that requires rework.

 Consider this example of GMAW in spray transfer mode using the same wire type, shielding gas, base metal and nozzle diameter in both instances.
 The original contact-tip-to-work distance was 3/4 inch, resulting in 235 amperes.
-With nothing else changing except the contact-tip-to-work distance, simply changing that from 5/8 inch to 1 inch causes amperage to operate in a window from 282 to 213 — which could put you out of spec for the application.
+Simply changing contact-tip-to-work distance from 5/8 inch to 1 inch causes amperage to operate in a window from 282 to 213 — potentially putting you out of spec for the application.

-This happens because increasing the distance causes an increase in resistance — and the amount of resistance in the welding circuit can make or break your weld quality.
-To see just how much even small changes to this distance can affect amperage, you can play around with changing the electrode extension in your noncritical welding applications.
+This happens because increasing the distance increases resistance — and the amount of resistance can determine your weld quality.
+To see for yourself, try changing the electrode extension in your noncritical welding applications.

 Improve weld quality

-While contact-tip-to-work distance is not defined by AWS, it’s often the most logical term to use in welding applications.
-But it’s important to know that electrode extension, stickout and contact-tip-to-work distance all have specific definitions, and using them interchangeably can cause confusion that puts amperage out of the specified range.
+While AWS does not define contact-tip-to-work distance, it’s often the most logical term to use in welding applications.
+But it’s important to know that electrode extension, stickout and contact-tip-to-work distance all have specific definitions.
+Using them interchangeably can cause confusion that puts amperage out of the specified range.

-It’s especially important to use the right industry standard terms when communicating globally about welding applications — to help ensure that all parties are on the same page.
+Using the right industry standard terms when communicating globally about welding applications helps ensure alignment among all parties.

-The bottom line: Understanding the terms being used and how they are defined by AWS provides clarity that can help prevent mistakes and rework.
+The bottom line: Understanding the terms and how they AWS defines them provides clarity to help prevent mistakes and rework.